-Do you feel that you are holding yourself back from taking steps that would take your spa or massage practice to the next level?
-You may not even be able to identify what’s getting in your way, but for some reason you feel that you can’t make the move from where you are to where you want to be.
+Do you feel that you are holding yourself back from taking steps to take your spa or massage practice to the next level?
+You may not even be able to identify what’s getting in your way, but for some reason, you feel that you can’t make a move from where you are to where you want to be.
 In fact, the changes may not only involve your business; they may involve aspects of your personal life, as well.

-In “How to Let Go of What’s Holding You Back,” in Psychology Today, Amy Morin, recommends “get unstuck.”
+In “How to Let Go of What’s Holding You Back,” in Psychology Today, Amy Morin recommends “get unstuck.”
 Morin likens getting stuck to a “hamster in a wheel.”
-You pile more items onto your to-do list and so don’t deal with the habits that are keeping you stuck.
+You pile more items onto your to-do list and so don’t deal with the habits you keep stuck.

-Stop making excuses: Whatever the excuses – time isn’t right, too much competitions, fear of failing – put them behind you.
+Whatever the excuses – the time isn’t right, too many competitions, fear of failing – put them behind you.
 Sometimes developing a plan of action helps you get over the hurdles.

-Fear of success: Even worse than fear of failure is the fear of success.
-Maybe you are concerned success will take you away from other obligations to friends and family or the demands will be so great, you won’t be able to keep up.
-Being successful will just mean more management of your time and resources, which you’ll soon figure out.
+Even worse than fear of failure is the fear of success.
+Maybe you are concerned success will take you away from other obligations to friends and family, or the demands will be so great, you won’t be able to keep up.
+Being successful will mean more management of your time and resources, which you’ll soon figure out.

 Everyone who goes into business has dreams.
 Don’t hold yourself back from fulfilling all of them.